 In the event that one or more players are tied at the end of 72 holes, a play-off will take place.
 This will be four holes after which, if there is stil a tie, they will continue playing until they have a winner via sudden death.

-The 2019 Open is being held at Royal Portrush in County Antrim in Northern Ireland.
+The 2021 Open (deferred from 2020) will be held at Royal St George’s in Kent, England.
 The decision making process behind the courses within the rota allows for several different courses to host the event.
 The courses all have to be links based courses, which basically mean they are near the sea and have a more natural feel to how the course was created.
 Some state that it’s ‘as God intended golf to be played’.

 The courses are mainly based throughout Scotland and England, with just one being based in Northern Ireland.
 The rota includes just 10 courses at any one time, but courses can be dropped should the committee feel that they are no longer up to scratch.
 In fact, in 2016 Muirfield was dropped from the Open rota for their refusal to allow Women to become members within their club.
 Following another vote in 2017, the decision to allow female members was overturned and in turn, the course was reinstated back on the Open rota.